Advanced Laser Technology

 Our eye’s natural lens is sheathed in a thin, transparent capsule often referred to as the capsular bag.
 In preparation to extract the cloudy lens, your surgeon must produce a circular perforation in the anterior (front) capsule.
 In traditional cataract surgery, the surgeon would use a needle-like device to manufacture this opening and remove it with forceps.
 In laser cataract surgery, the circular opening is performed in seconds by the laser.
 Multiple studies show that the accuracy and reproducibility of a laser-created capsulotomy, to be an improved method versus traditional.

 When the laser breaks up and segments the cataract lens, this will limit the amount of ultrasonic energy and time needed to remove it.
 This can result in reduced inflammation within the eye and quicken visual recovery times.
 Most of our patients will see improved vision as early as the day after surgery.

 Correction of Astigmatism

-Traditional and laser assisted cataract surgery are both extremely safe procedures.
-Laser assisted cataract surgery has the advantages of increased precision, greater predictability and improved customization.
-The expert surgeons at Shasta Eye Group are experienced in both techniques and will explain their recommendation during your cataract evaluation.
-Please contact our office at (530) 223-2500 with any inquiries or to schedule your evaluation for this life altering procedure.
+Traditional and laser-assisted cataract surgery are both extremely safe procedures.
+Laser-assisted cataract surgery has the advantages of increased precision, greater predictability, and improved customization.
+The expert surgeons at Shasta Eye Group are experienced in both techniques and will explain their recommendations during your cataract evaluation.
+Please contact our office at (530) 223-2500 with any inquiries or to schedule your evaluation for this life-altering procedure.